Our favourites between Gisborne and the East Cape of New Zealand

 The road to the East Cape only leads directly along the coast, you have a wonderful view over the bays, the turquoise sea and the lonely islands.
 It continues through steppe-like vegetation, past cow and sheep meadows.
 You have a lot of time to enjoy the landscape as the gravel road does not allow you to drive fast.
 Now and then a cow leaves the pasture and crosses the road.
 The road to the lighthouse passes through private land and a private herd of horses before climbing 800 steps up the mountain.
 At the top you have a fantastic view on all sides over the landscape, the mountains, the sea.
 The climb is definitely worth it.

 The region around Gisborne is far away from big tourist streams.
 Most popular in the region is probably the East Cape, besides Gisborne.
 Because there you have the chance of the earliest sunrise on the New Zealand mainland.
 For all action lovers we strongly recommend a visit to the Rere Rockslides in summer.

 We have made a map for your easy navigation, with which you can visit the respective contribution to the region directly.
 Have a look around what we like in the other regions!

 Questions, comments or additions

-Do you have any questions or comments about our article?
-Or you have a supplement because you have found a great place?
+Do you still have a question or comment about our article?
+Or do you have an addition because you have found another great place?
 Then we look forward to your comment here under the article.

 We run this blog so you can have a great time in New Zealand.
 All the articles and the annual visit are not self-financing.
 Therefore we are happy about your support.
 Follow this link, you can support us once or on a monthly basis.